ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     {{{ AJAX-SESSION-CODE }}}

-The AJAX-SESSION-CODE tag allows a sessioncode to be inserted in the template page in the format AjaxSession=xxxxxxxxxxxxxxxx.
+The AJAX-SESSION-CODE tag allows a session code to be inserted in the template page in the format AjaxSession=xxxxxxxxxxxxxxxx.
 For example:-

 ::